 ‘Quirky, engaging and really rather brilliant’ (fRoots)

 It is not only Jim Molyneux’s prodigious talent in so many instruments and his experience as a producer that made him so important for this collaboration, he also has an ear for a variety of different musical genres from classical and folk through to jazz and hip hop.
-It will be fascinating to see how he draws on all of these talents and experiences during the Spell Songs residency.
+It was fascinating to see how he drew upon all these talents and experiences to enrich the music of Spell Songs.

 Jim Molyneux is a multi-instrumentalist, vocalist and composer/producer hailing from Littleborough, near Manchester.